JanekP04/My-First-Repository/src/pages/posts/post-5.md

 tags: ["microeconomy"]
 ---

+# Demand menagement policies

-<span class='h3'> Demand management policies are macroeconomic policies implemented by governments or central banks to influence aggregate demand in an economy.
-These policies aim to stabilise economic fluctuations, control inflation, and promote economic growth.</span>
+Demand management policies are macroeconomic policies implemented by governments or central banks to influence aggregate demand in an economy.
+These policies aim to stabilise economic fluctuations, control inflation, and promote economic growth.

 <br>

-**2. Types of Demand Management Policies:**
+**Types of Demand Management Policies:**

 a. **Fiscal Policy:**- Fiscal policy involves government manipulation of taxation and  government spending to influence aggregate demand.